rchrand/SkemaSystem/README.md

 SkemaSystem
 ===========

-A new SkeamSystem for EAAA, For a SUM Project!
+A new SkeamSystem for EAAA, For the one and only SUM Project!

 # Design Guidelines
 ## Grid